semrush/intergalactic/website/docs/patterns/global-errors/global-errors-api.md

 ## AccessDenied

-Placeholder for the 403 error.
-For some reason the page is restricted for the user.
+Template for the 403 error: user has no access to the page.

 ```jsx
 import { AccessDenied } from 'intergalactic/errors';